Step 2: How to Assess Risks

 How to Enter an Impact into the Risk Register

-3. Open the Details tab.
+3. Open the Details tab or edit view for that risk.

-4. Select the Risk Impact field.
+4. Locate the Risk Impact or Impact Severity field.

 how to assess risk impact

-Evaluation of the Probability of Risk Occurrence
+How to Evaluate the Probability of Risk Occurrence

 1. Open the risk register

-3. Open the details tab
+3. Open the Details tab for that risk

-4. Select the "Risk Probability" field
+4. Click or tap the "Risk Probability" field

 how to assess and enter risk probability